best-of-acrv/toposlam/dfvo/README.md

 ### Part 5.
 Run your own dataset

 We also provide a guideline to run DF-VO on your own dataset.
-Please check [Run own dataset](https://df-vo.readthedocs.io/en/latest/rsts/run_own_dataset.html) for more details.
+Please check ...
+FIXME: add RTD link

 ### License
 For academic usage, the code is released under the permissive MIT license.
 Our intension of sharing the project is for research/personal purpose.
 For any commercial purpose, please contact the authors.